kitschpatrol/tweakpane-plugin-color-plus/readme.md

 Currently, the plugin (almost) exactly matches the functionality, options, and control presentation of Tweakpane's [built-in color input](https://tweakpane.github.io/docs/input-bindings/#color) — just with support for additional parameter formats and types.
 This means it should work as a drop-in replacement in existing projects that need to support additional color formats, but it also means that the UI is not necessarily well-suited to manipulating the wide-gamut colors that can now be represented.

-Color notations for preceptually-uniform color spaces like [`oklch`](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl) are supported, **but the current implementation clips all out-of-gamut colors to the `sRGB` color space**.
+Color notations for perceptually-uniform color spaces like [`oklch`](https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl) are supported, **but the current implementation clips all out-of-gamut colors to the `sRGB` color space**.
 Future versions of the plugin might implement additional UI and options tailored working with wide color targeting the P3 or Rec.
 2020 gamuts.

 The plugin was developed specifically for the benefit of [Svelte Tweakpane UI](https://kitschpatrol.com/svelte-tweakpane-ui) and [Tweakpane CSS](https://github.com/kitschpatrol/tweakpane-css), but there's no reason it can't be used in vanilla Tweakpane projects as well.